GSA/piv-guides/Template-2.md

 ## Overview

-This text should give a brief overview of the subject matter covered in your guide.
+This introductory text should give a brief overview of the subject matter covered in your guide.
 In addition to the subject-matter overview, it may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.

 ## Assumptions